thundra-io/thundra-agent-nodejs/README.md

 ## Usage

-Just require this module, pass your api key to it and wrap your handler.
-Thundra will monitor your AWS lambda function and report automatically!
+Just require this module, pass your api key to it and wrap your handler:

 ```js
 const thundra = require("@thundra/core")({ apiKey: "MY_APIKEY" });